angular/angular/aio/content/start/index.md

     <code-example path="getting-started/src/app/product-list/product-list.component.3.html" header="src/app/product-list/product-list.component.html">
     </code-example>

-    The app now displays the name and description of each product in the list.
+    The application now displays the name and description of each product in the list.
 Notice that the final product does not have a description paragraph.
 Because the product's description property is empty, Angular doesn't create the `<p>` element&mdash;including the word "Description".

     <div class="lightbox">
       <img src="generated/images/guide/start/template-syntax-product-description.png" alt="Product descriptions added to list">